Mahmud Husain: Academic career

+Vice-Chancellor of Dhaka University

-Husain was a known supporter of greater rights for East Pakistan and was appointed vice-chancellor of the University of Dacca in 1960.
-During his tenure until 1963, Husain refused government requests to intervene in mass student protests against President Ayub Khan and martial law.
+Husain returned to academia in 1954, after the dissolution of the Constituent Assembly.
+A known supporter of greater rights for East Pakistan, he was appointed vice-chancellor of the University of Dacca in 1960.
+During his tenure, Husain refused government requests to intervene in mass student protests against President Ayub Khan and martial law, culminating in his resignation on 12 February 1963.
 During and after his tenure, he became a vocal critic of the government's handling of East Pakistan, and urged integration.

-He also taught as visiting professor at his alma mater Heidelberg University (1963–64), Columbia University (1964–65) and University of Pennsylvania (1965–66).
+He strongly opposed the army operation in East Pakistan in 1971 but to no avail.

+Vice-Chancellor of Karachi University

 In 1966, Husain went back to the University of Karachi as professor of history and worked there as the dean of its Faculty of Arts until 1971.
 He served as vice-chancellor of the University of Karachi from 1971 to 1975.

-He strongly opposed the army operation in East Pakistan in 1971 but to no avail.
-He died while serving as vice-chancellor on 12 April 1975.
+He died while serving as vice-chancellor on 10 April 1975.